Thursday, July 16, 2020

 Silly perhaps to some, but not to others.
 After all, cultural appropriation is nothing new.
 European Whites demanded it of Native Americans.
 Speak our language.
 Adopt our traditions.
 This land is our land…now.

-Darwin might say that tribalism carried with it genetic survival value.
-Competition between tribes over preferred resources, land and mates undoubtedly resulted in a stronger tribe and possibly a more diverse and healthier gene pool.
-But just as we eventually evolved language, religion, a conscience, moral values and laws, hasn’t the time come to eliminate the barriers that prevent us from viewing each other as members of a single human tribe?
-Maybe not yet, and perhaps not even very soon, but we can be hopeful for the future and begin to lay the foundation and framework for a time when that inevitably comes to pass.
+But just as we eventually evolved language, religion, a conscience, moral values, and laws, hasn’t the time come to eliminate the barriers that prevent us from viewing each other as members of a single human tribe?
+Perhaps not even very soon, but we can begin to lay the foundation and framework for a future when that hopefully comes to pass.

 😎